What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Introduction

+Finally, instead of the error-prune route-finding process, we develop a shape approximation (SAp) strategy to group the rectified text segments and approximate the contour of the text.
+Such a design allows an unlimited number of text segments to approximate the contours of arbitrary-shape text.

-In summary, the main contributions of our work are:
+In summary, the main contributions of our work are as follows.

+1) We utilize the relational feature of GCNs to rectify text segments by globally considering their ``characterness'' and ``streamline'' in the same relational structure through a weakly supervised training process.
+To the best of our knowledge this is the first time the classification ability, instead of link prediction, of GCNs is used for scene text detection.

-1) We propose a novel visual-relational reasoning approach to revitalize the superb strength of the bottom-up text-detection approaches on a redesigned dense, overlapping text segments modelling the `characterness' of text.
-This is demonstrated to be more effective in capturing both visual and continuous property of the characters that determines text areas.
+2) We propose a novel visual-relational reasoning approach to increase the feature discriminability for falsely detected text segments in typical bottom-up arbitrary-shape text-detection approaches and take advantage of their strengths.
+This is demonstrated to be effective in capturing both visual and continuity properties of the characters that determine text areas.

-2) We propose a simple but effective contour inference module specially designed for the bottom-up approaches that replaces the traditional route-finding process by approximating the contour of the grouped text segments.
-This module can address complex situations that involve a large number of text segments.
+3) We redesign the text segments in a dense and partially overlapping manner and develop a simple but effective contour inference strategy to depict the ``characterness'' of text, which can handle complex situations of arbitrary-shape text with enhanced relational reasoning and type classification capabilities.

-3) Our approach revitalizes the superb strength of the existing bottom-up methods and surpasses the state-of-the-art performance on several curved text detection benchmark datasets using only VGG16+FPN backbone and single-scale training and testing.
-This further proves that the bottom-up methods are not inferior to, but can be even better than, the top-down methods in arbitrary-shaped text detection.
+Experiments conducted on several curved text detection benchmark datasets show that our approach surpasses the state-of-the-art performance and demonstrates the strength of bottom-up approaches for arbitrary-shape scene text detection.
+This shows that bottom-up methods are not necessarily inferior to, but can be even better than, top-down methods in arbitrary-shaped text detection.